getshogun/adobe-commerce-cloud-checkout-extension/README.md

 ## Release

+Here's how to release a new version of the module:

-1. The module is available as package on [Packagist](https://packagist.org/packages/shogun/frontend-checkout).
+1. The module is available as a composer package on [Packagist](https://packagist.org/packages/shogun/frontend-checkout).
 2. Create [a new GitHub release](https://github.com/getshogun/adobe-commerce-cloud-checkout-extension/releases).
 3. Packagist will automatically update the package through Github's hooks.